peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
-    public static void Write​(Object objValue, OutputStream output, CBOREncodeOptions options) throws IOException Writes an arbitrary object to a CBOR data stream.
-Currently, the following objects are supported: <ul> <li>Lists of CBORObject.</li> <li>Maps of CBORObject.</li> <li>Null.</li> <li>Byte arrays, which will always be written as definite-length byte strings.</li> <li>String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).</li> <li>Any object accepted by the FromObject static methods.</li></ul>
+    public static void Write​(Object objValue, OutputStream output, CBOREncodeOptions options) throws IOException Writes an arbitrary object to a CBOR data stream, using the specified options for controlling how the object is encoded to CBOR data format.
+If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the keys to those maps are written out to the data stream in an undefined order.
+Currently, the following objects are supported: <ul> <li>Lists of CBORObject.</li> <li>Maps of CBORObject.
+The keys to the map are written out to the data stream in an undefined order.</li> <li>Null.</li> <li>Byte arrays, which will always be written as definite-length byte strings.</li> <li>String objects, which will be written as indefinite-length text strings if their size exceeds a certain threshold (this behavior may change in future versions of this library).</li> <li>Any object accepted by the FromObject static methods.</li></ul>

 **Parameters:**